University of Texas School of Public Health Policies and Procedures

 Progression Policy

-To continue in any UTSPHSA programs, a student must:
+To continue in the programs of UTSPHSA, a student must:

 • absolve any contingencies related to admission to the program within the period stated in the letter of admission or within the first semester if not stated;

-• maintain a satisfactory academic progress ("B" average in the first 9 semester credit hours); and
+• maintain satisfactory progress (B average in first nine hours); and

-• maintain a minimum cumulative GPA of 3.0/4.0 for all courses while enrolled in UTSPHSA degree programs.
-(See Scholastic Probation Policy).
+• maintain a minimum cumulative grade point average of B (3.0) for all courses while enrolled in UTSPHSA degree programs.
+(See Scholastic Probation Policy)

 Scholastic Probation Policy

-Each student must make satisfactory progress towards degree completion during their entire enrollment.
-Any student whose cumulative GPA falls below 3.0 will be placed on academic probation and informed that their ability to continue in the UTSPHSA degree program may become delayed, interrupted, or conditional.
+The student must make satisfactory progress toward the degree during their entire enrollment.
+Any student whose cumulative grade point average falls below 3.0 will be placed on academic probation and informed that their ability to continue in the UTSPHSA degree program may become delayed, interrupted, or conditional.
 Each semester, the Academic Council will assess the academic progress of students placed on academic probation.
 If a student does not fulfill the requirements to continue in the program, the Academic Council may terminate enrollment at any time.

 Requests for Accommodations and Disabilities Procedures

-In accordance with the Handbook of Operating Policies 4.2.3, Request for Accommodation Under the Americans with Disabilities Act (ADA) and the ADA Amendments Act of 2008 (ADAAA), any student requesting accommodation must submit the appropriate request for accommodation under ADA and the ADAAA (Form ADA-100) to the Office of the Associate Dean for AFSA at UTSPHSA and a copy to the ADA Compliance Office.
+In accordance with the Handbook of Operating Policies 4.2.3, Request for Accommodation Under the Americans with Disabilities Act (ADA) and the ADA Amendments Act of 2008 (ADAAA), any student requesting accommodation must submit the appropriate request for accommodation under ADA and the ADAAA (Form ADA-100) to the Office of the Associate Dean of Academic, Faculty, and Student Affairs of UTSPHSA and a copy to the ADA Compliance Office.

 The ADA Compliance Office will: